pypa/pip/docs/html/development/architecture/command-line-interface.rst

 The base ``Command`` instantiates the class `ConfigOptionParser <https://github.com/pypa/pip/blob/main/src/pip/_internal/cli/parser.py>`_ which is in charge of the parsing process (via its parent class `optparse.OptionParser <https://docs.python.org/3/library/optparse.html#optparse.OptionParser>`_).
-Its main addition consists on the following function:
+Its main addition consists of the following function:

 .. py:class:: ConfigOptionParser(OptionParser)